Journeyman1337/Journey-CPP-Style-Guide/README.md

 * Namespaces may be named using acronyms or shortened words.
 * Acronyms may be used to describe coordinate spaces or color channels, such as "stpq," "uv,", "xyz", "rgba," or "hsv."
 If something named in this way is meant to be used in non-generic situations, then an acronym alone may not be enough.
-* Acronyms are acceptable when refeering to an external library that is named using an acronym.
+* Acronyms are acceptable when referring to an external library that is named using an acronym.

 Additionally, when capitalizing acronyms in PascalCase or camelCase, it is required to capitalize only the first letter.